What is Open Source?

 History of open source

 The Open Software Foundation was formed in 1988 as a non-profit group to create and maintain a standard for UNIX development.
 It has since merged with X/Open to become The Open Group.
-With nearly 1,000 members representing a cross-section of hardware manufacturers and software developers, The Open Group offers professional certifications and maintains numerous standards like the Single UNIX Specification (SUS) and the Open Agile Architecture Standard.
+With nearly 1,000 members representing a cross-section of hardware manufacturers and software developers, The Open Group offers professional certifications and maintains numerous standards, such as the Single UNIX Specification (SUS) and the Open Agile Architecture Standard.

 What are the benefits of the open source model?

-This also attracts higher caliber talent who may create different and new solutions to the challenges in development.
+This also attracts higher-calibre talent, who may create different and new solutions to the challenges in development.
 Groups working on the maintenance of open source software don’t have to wait for a vendor to deliver fixes or new capabilities, they’re simply able to create them on their own.

 Open source software also offers considerable cost efficiencies and benefits.
 The majority of software is distributed for free.
 The investment of time and money needed for open source’s ongoing development is shared across the entire community.
 Vendor lock-in is no longer an issue, as users are not contractually bound to a third party.